LiveTV: History

-Live TV was initially introduced by In-Flight Phone Corporation in 1997.
-Dimitrios Lalos VP Engineering at In-Flight conceived the idea of Live Satellite broadcasting in 1995 using phased array antennas mounted on the top of the fuselage of the aircraft.
-Original designs were introduced in 1995 with an Atlanta based microwave company.
-After In-Flight Phone's bankruptcy, Harris bought the idea from In-Flight Phone for 4.5 million dollars.
-Live TV bought the business from Harris in 1998.
+Harris corporation developed a concept to provide live television to aircraft via satellite relay and subsequently patented the approach.
+In 1992 Harris contacted In-Flight Phone to explore the opportunity for commercial aircraft.
+In-Flight Phone contracted Harris to develop a concept demonstration for an ATG system to deliver live radio to commercial aircraft leveraging in-Flight Phone's experimental license.
+After completing this demonstration, In-Flight Phone contracted Harris to develop a satellite based Live TV system.
+When in-Flight Phone declared bankruptcy, Harris was a creditor with 50% of the development cost ~4.5 million dollars unpaid.
+As part of the settlement with In-Flight Phone's creditors for a carried interest, BE Aerospace and Harris formed a joint venture in 1998 called LiveTV; to complete development and commercialization of in-seat satellite TV for commercial aircraft.
 In June 2006, Live TV won a 1 MHz wide block of frequencies in the 800 MHz air-ground telephone auction conducted by the U.S. Federal Communications Commission (FCC).
 This license will allow air-ground-air communications to take place.
 An affiliate of Aircell was the winner of the larger 3 MHz wide block of frequencies.
 Plans for utilizing these frequencies had not been announced by mid-2007.

 On June 9, 2008, JetBlue announced that it will buy Verizon's Airfone (Formerly: GTE Airfone, Formerly: Airfone) service.

 Continental Airlines began to add LiveTV to all of its Boeing 737 Next Generation and Boeing 757-300 aircraft beginning in January 2009.

 In March 2011, LiveTV announced it would install on-board Wi-Fi connectivity for over 200 United Airlines aircraft, using the ViaSat Ka-band satellite service.
 United was the second airline to announce the rollout of this high speed internet service, since LiveTV's parent company, JetBlue, entered an MOU with ViaSat in September 2010 in order to equip 160 JetBlue aircraft.